 FISCAL SPONSORSHIP PROGRAM

-At C.A.E. we are passionate about helping you help our community in which we work and live in.
-We have provided Fiscal Sponsorship Services to individuals, groups, and organizations offering programs that are in line with our mission.
+At C.A.E., we are passionate about helping you help our community in which we work and live.
+We have provided Fiscal Sponsorship Services to individuals, groups, and organizations, offering programs that align with our mission.

-Since 2010, C.A.E. has served as fiscal sponsor for over twenty organizations and programs, enabling more than $885,000 in direct programming to the community.
-Below is more information about what a fiscal sponsor is, what your program can expect from C.A.E. as the Fiscal Sponsor and what you are expected to provide.
+Since 2010, C.A.E. has served as a fiscal sponsor for over twenty organizations and programs, enabling more than $885,000 in direct programming to the community.
+Below is more information about a fiscal sponsor, what your program can expect from C.A.E. as the Fiscal Sponsor, and what you are expected to provide.

 What is a Fiscal Sponsorship?

-Most commonly, Fiscal Sponsorship is necessary when a person or group (The Partner) wants to provide a charitable program (The Program) and fund it with tax-deductible contributions.
-However, The Partner does not have an Internal Revenue Service (IRS) 501(c)(3) tax-exemption status to allow the contributions to be designated as tax-deductible.
-C.A.E. acts as the sponsor of The Program.
+Most commonly, Fiscal Sponsorship is necessary when a person or group (the Sponsee) wants to provide a charitable program (the Program) and fund it with tax-deductible contributions.
+However, the Sponsee does not have an Internal Revenue Service (IRS) 501(c)(3) tax-exemption status to allow the contributions to be designated as tax-deductible.
+C.A.E. acts as the sponsor of the Program.

-The Fiscal Sponsor is legally responsible to do the following:
+The Fiscal Sponsor is legally responsible for doing the following:

 Collect contributions to support the Program.

 Disburse the funds to pay valid, program-related expenses.

 Financial reports, as well as acknowledgment letters for all charitable contributions.

 Ensure that the use of funds aligns with its mission and furthers its purpose.

 What types of Fiscal Sponsorship Services does C.A.E. offer?

-Once The Program is deemed in line with its mission and the Board of Directors agree to provide fiscal sponsorship service, C.A.E. employs four Fiscal Sponsorship models to meet The Partner’s needs:
+Once The Program is deemed in line with its mission and the Board of Directors agrees to provide fiscal sponsorship service, C.A.E. employs five Fiscal Sponsorship models to meet the Sponsee’s needs:

 1) Comprehensive Fiscal Sponsor (Model A)